Marie-Dominique Philippe: Congregation of St John

 During the summer of 1975, five students began to live a communal life.
 Father Philippe would visit once a week to provide "spiritual direction".
 The students asked Philippe for assistance in forming a religious community.
 The brothers initially lived at the monastery of Lerins, where they drew inspiration from Pope Paul VI's "Evangelii Nuntiandi".
 In 1978 they took the name "Community of Saint John".
 Fr.
 Philippe drafted a rule of life based in part on the prayer of Christ in Chapter 17 of Saint John's Gospel.

 Two branches of nuns were also established, the contemplative in 1982, and the apostolic in 1984.

 Father Philippe died peacefully on the morning of Saturday 26 August 2006, at the priory of Saint Jodard (France).
 He had been cared for there since his stroke on 20 July.
 He would have been 94 years old on 8 September.

 Sexual abuse

 The Community of St. Jean admitted in 2013 that Philippe had behaved "in ways that went against chastity" with several adult women.

 In June 2016, Father Philippe was accused of ongoing sexual abuse by a former Carmelite nun who received spiritual direction from him.
 These accusations came out as part of an investigation into similar allegations against Father Philippe's brother, Father Thomas Philippe.

-In February 2019, Pope Francis spoke about a women's religious community which Pope Benedict dissolved, saying that "a certain slavery of women had crept in, slavery to the point of sexual slavery on the part of clergy or the founder."
-It was further clarified by the Holy See Press Office, that the Pope did not mean "sexual slavery" but rather "manipulation."
 Following the numerous reactions, the Community has published an official statement on its website, accompanied by a chronology of the events from 2009 to 2014, in relationship with the contemplative sisters of Saint John.

-In 2023, the Brothers published a 826 page report detailing some of the proven abuse committed by members of their community, including how Father Philippe misformed the philosophy and theology of the brothers.
+In 2023, the Brothers published a 826 page report detailing some of the abuse committed by members of their community, including how Father Philippe misformed the philosophy and theology of the brothers.

 The report confirmed the serial sexual mistreatment of nuns by many of the brothers.